tqsd/QuNetSim/README.md

 To start:

 `source venv/bin/activate`
+  [WINDOWS]
+    Find out where your python resides using 'where python' command in CMD Then follow this guide https://www.c-sharpcorner.com/article/steps-to-set-up-a-virtual-environment-for-python-development/

 - In the cloned directory (i.e. cd QuNetSim) install the python libraries:
 To install packages in requirements.txt: